dr-yst/org-x/dev-docs/activeContext.md

   - ✅ Added visual document context with color-coded badges in HeadlinesList
   - ✅ Fixed loading state management and async command handling
   - ✅ Updated test infrastructure for new data patterns
+- ✅ **COMPLETED Issue #15: Refactored document lookup functions to Rust backend**
+  - ✅ Extended OrgDocumentRepository with get_title_by_id and get_path_by_id helper methods
+  - ✅ Added three new Tauri commands for document operations with proper error handling
+  - ✅ Removed duplicated functions from ListView.svelte and HeadlinesList.svelte components
+  - ✅ Implemented frontend caching with async/await patterns for optimal performance
+  - ✅ Updated component architecture to eliminate documentMap prop dependency
+  - ✅ Enhanced type safety with Tauri-Specta integration for document operations

 ### Recent Decisions
 - Adopted shadcn-svelte as UI component library